Texas's 1st congressional district

 The district was predominantly rural for much of its history, and thus was far friendlier to electing Democrats to Congress even as most of Texas swung toward the Republicans.
 The district's four-term Democratic incumbent, Max Sandlin, was a particularly severe critic of the DeLay-led redistricting effort, claiming that lumping rural areas with urban ones stifled the voice of rural voters.
 The 2003 redistricting made the district more urban and Republican, especially with the addition of the Republican strongholds of Tyler and Longview.
-Sandlin was heavily defeated in November 2004 by Republican Louie Gohmert, a longtime judge in the Tyler area.
-Gohmert is the first Republican to represent the district since Reconstruction.
-Proving just how Republican the reconfigured district is, Gohmert has been reelected seven times with no less than 68 percent of the vote.
+Sandlin was easily defeated in November 2004 by Republican Louie Gohmert, a longtime judge in the Tyler area.
+Gohmert was the first Republican to represent the district since Reconstruction.
+Proving just how Republican the reconfigured district is, Gohmert was reelected seven times with no less than 68 percent of the vote.
 The Democrats chose to not put up a candidate in 2008 and 2012.
+In 2022, Moran was elected to succeed Gohmert, with nearly 80% of the vote, becoming only the second Republican to represent the district since Reconstruction.
+In 2024, Moran ran unopposed.

 The district's best-known congressman, Wright Patman, represented the district for 47 years—the second-longest tenure of any Texan in Congress.
 He was an early supporter of the New Deal, and later chaired the House Banking Committee for 12 years.

 2012 redistricting

 The 2012 redistricting process changed the district's northern section.
 All of Marion County, Cass County, and most of Upshur County were removed from the district.
 To compensate, the eastern half of Wood County was added.
+Prior to this, the district included a population of 651,619 in the 2000 census.
+Additionally, the population broke down accordingly: